-[See also Food Allergies (All Grade Levels)].
+See also Food Allergies on page 77.

 Unassigned Epinephrine Auto-injectors

 In accordance with Chapter 38, Subchapter E of the Education Code, the board has adopted a policy to allow authorized school personnel who have been adequately trained to administer an unassigned epinephrine auto-injector to a person who is reasonably believed to be experiencing a severe allergic reaction (anaphylaxis).